 Students should fly to Colombo International Airport where they will be met by a representative of BPT and transferred to the BPT.
-At the end of the project students will be transferred to Columbo airport.
+At the end of the project students will be transferred to Colombo airport.
 During the project students will be transferred as necessary to their place of work.
 Students need to start work at 06:30 am on the Monday morning therefore we suggest students arrive on the Saturday to get used to the heat and get over the jet lag!

 Work starts early and finishes early around 3pm.
 Students then have free time.

 On weekends students can visit, the Southern Beaches(Benthota and Hikkaduwa), Archeological sites (Anuradhapura, Polonnaruwa, Sigiriya and Dambulla), Hill capital Kandy (Temple of the Tooth Relic, Botanical Gardens of Peradeniya and University of Peradeniya), Wildlife Reserves (Yala National Park) and the list is endless.
 All these excursions will be at the students’ own cost and should be arranged by the students.

 Accommodation, transport to and from the airport and to the project each day, training and support from BPT staff during the project and any project materials.

 Flights, food, travel/medical insurance (please check links for Insurance information), vaccinations (rabies IS compulsory), visas, excursions on days off, luxury items such as alcohol or chocolate etc.